hkarakose/gs-maven-android/README.md

 ## Downloads

-Within this repository are two directories, [`complete`] and [`start`]. [`complete`] contains the full working copy of the code being demonstrated in this guide. [`start`] contains the initial project setup, but otherwise empty code files.
-You may use the [`start`] folder as a way to quickly begin working through the implementation steps.
+Within this repository are two directories, [`complete`] and [`initial`]. [`complete`] contains the full working copy of the code being demonstrated in this guide. [`initial`] contains the initial project setup, but otherwise empty code files.
+You may use the [`initial`] folder as a way to quickly begin working through the implementation steps.

 Using [git], clone the repository with the following command: